-"I enjoyed doing the Bronze art award because I learnt new skills like stain glass and pottery.
+“I enjoyed doing the Bronze art award because I learnt new skills like stain glass and pottery.
 After going to Rural Art sessions, I wrote about what I had done that day, about what I liked and what I could have done better, so I could create my own portfolio.
 I enjoyed making the portfolio because I can look back and it reminds me of all the things I did.
-My favorite part was setting up the Exhibition and seeing all my work on display."
+My favourite part was setting up the exhibition and seeing all my work on display.”

 – Charlotte, Bronze Arts Award

 A captivating arts journey that introduced me to wholly new skills, ideas and practices.

 During my arts award, I shadowed a professional artist, forming an opinion on an issue within the arts, I visited several arts exhibitions (the Yorkshire Sculpture Park, Leeds Art Gallery, the Prado in Madrid, the Guggenheim in Bilbao), I made my own art throughout the process to get better (mainly practicing drawing with pen and pencil), constructing and showing my own online exhibition and also showing all these stages publicly, on Instagram (loaf.of.art).
 The end result was a huge sketchbook, over 100 pages long of all my drawings, planning and photos.

 I’m considering architecture as a career so the Arts Award will have definitely helped me progress creatively.

 I would tell someone thinking about doing Arts Award to just do it.
 It’s brilliant; far, far better than GCSE Art because you get loads and loads of freedom -you decide what you get to do, not a teacher in a classroom.
 The best bit of Arts Award is its originality, which is something school art is lacking in.
 I hadn’t realised how true this was until I did Gold Arts Award.
 Yes, do Gold Arts Award.
 I loved it.

 Sophie’s parents Mike and Elizabeth also commented: